Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Discussion

-The paper must acknowledge several limitations.
-First, the sample size is small.
-The imaging study is complex as it consists of both dynamic FDG-PET scan and Rb-PET scan, making patient accrual challenging.
-The results from the 14 patients mainly provided a preliminary report to warrant future studies.
-Second, this paper did not include a specific investigation of potential confounders with adherence to fasting state.
-How this would affect the correlation between FDG $K_1$ and MBF is worth a further investigation.
-Third, the analysis of this study was limited to evaluation of global myocardial quantification.
-The major reason that we did not include segment-level investigation was the dynamic data of myocardial segments in this study suffer from noise.
+The patient study is complex to do as it consists of both a dynamic FDG-PET scan and a dynamic Rb-PET scan, making patient accrual challenging.
+The sample size was small in this pilot study. \txtc{The range of the MBF values in this study was also limited with only one patient having a MBF$>$1.0 mL/min/cm$^3$. \txtb{The additive approach for glucose normalization seems slightly better than the multiplicative approach (Fig. \ref{fig:FDGMBF}, Fig. \ref{fig:FDGext}), but it remains open to further investigate the most appropriate normalization approach given the small sample size in the current study.} Another limitation is the use of $^{82}$Rb-chloride which is not an ideal tracer for MBF quantification.
+The results mainly provided a report to warrant future studies that should have a large sample size, include hyperaemic MBF values, and potentially use a better flow tracer (e.g. $^{11}$C-butanol) for comparison.} The analysis of this study was also limited to evaluation of global myocardial quantification instead of segment-level investigation to reduce the effect of noise.
 The noise performance of the scanner (2002 GE Discovery ST model) used in this study was far from optimal for exploring segment-based $K_1$, as indicated by the result from the previous identifiability analysis \cite{Zuo2020}.
-Third, motion could affect the accuracy of kinetic quantification but was not considered in this study.
-However, we do not expect the effect of motion to result in a significant change to the results given that the quantification was performed on large, global ROIs and the spatial resolution of the PET scanner is only about 6-8 mm.